Wood Burning Guide

 Ash Tree

-One of the best woods for fuel producing lovely flames and great heat, even when green.
-Use the branches for kindling.
+Ash is one of the best woods for fuel.
+Produces lovely flames and great heat, even when green.
+Use branches for kindling.

 Wood Burning Scale 5